Gauravrandheer/Url_shortener/Readme.md

  - /shorten api is used for shortening the long url.
  - /redirect with shortcode will redirect user to original long url.
  - /shorten/:code is used to delete shortcode.
+ - /shorten-bulk is used for shortening multiple url at the same time for the user.

 ## Latest Database Schema